© Kit Scates Barnhart and Steve Trudell

 • Conocybe tenera, a widely misapplied name, has not been found here, but our most common species could be the similar Conocybe semiglobata.

-• A similar common species, differing microscopically with a paler stem needs a new genus name, for now called Pholiotina III.
+• A similar common species, differing microscopically with a paler stem is in the genus Conobolbitina.

-• Our subtly bluing, slightly hallucinogenic species are in need of a new genus name, for now called Pholiotina II.
+• Our subtly bluing, slightly hallucinogenic species are in the genus Conocybula.

 Bolbitius - click to expand